Our Services & Mission

 This half-day workshop is essential training for all new academic staff, and has been designed to complement the university and local induction programmes.
 At the workshop you will meet members of the Learning, Teaching and Student Engagement Directorate and learn about the work of their teams and the kind of support they can offer you.
-You will also have a chance to explore the new Learning and Teaching Strategy (September 2015) with PVC Dr. Stella Cottrell and the concept of ‘Learning by Doing’ in the UEL context.
+You will also have a chance to explore the UEL's Academic Strategy (2016) with DVC Professor Nora Colton.

 Prior to attending the half day programme you will be asked to complete a number of self-study components and watch video tutorials that can found by following this link to the Academic Induction area on the CELT staff Development MOODLE site.

 The self study material will provide specific information and guidance on academic related matters, such as understanding the requirements of the Academic and Quality Framework, the Assessment Cycle and ensure you know where to seek further information and guidance.